PROFILE

 parts of Mauritania despite legal proscriptions.

-return of those expelled or who fled during the
+those expelled or who fled during the 1989

-1989 Events; turned away from Iraq and toward
+Events; turned away from Iraq and toward the

 cooperation and training programs, accompanied